 "He's gotten even better this year," UCF coach Johnny Dawkins told CBSSports.com's Chip Patterson of Fall.
 "Throughout the season, I've seen improvement.
 I see him playing at the next level, and I think that's something he can accomplish because of his ability on and off the court."

-At age 18, Williamson also is only beginning to tap his ultimate upside.
+At age 18, Williamson also is only beginning to tap into his ultimate upside.

 So, as players, they're both continuing to grow?
 Now that's really scary.